josephbuckleyiv/Notes/Technology/Standards/BGP.md

 The result of BGP is a complete-path.
 Policy is made the concern of whoever gets the path.
 Loop-prevention is naively done by seeing if I (the node who is calculating the path) see myself in the complete path.
 This requires uniquity of AS idenitifer -- currently these are 32-bit ints assigned by central authority.
+Speaker only advertises the best one according to its own policies.
+Furthmore, a speaker is under no obligation to let others know of an extant path - hence, transit traffic may be denied.